paapaabdullahm/php-fpm/README.md

     ```
     Notice we've substituted the service name `my-app` for the `fastcgi_pass` directive above.
 Make sure you are using the same name inside the compose file you created previously.

+- Step 7: Lookup the ip address of your nginx-proxy service
+    `$ docker inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' nginx-proxy`

-- Step 7: Open your /etc/hosts file and append `my-app.dev` to it as follows
+- Step 7: Open your /etc/hosts file and append your domain and nginx-proxy ip to it as follows
-    `<ip-address>   my-app.dev`
+    `<ip-nginx-proxy>   dev.my-app.com`

+- Step 8: Run your app at the forground or background
+    `$ docker-compose up` or
+    `$ docker-compose up -d`

-- Finally, visit `http://my-app.dev` in your web browser to preview your app.
+- Finally, visit `http://dev.my-app.com` in your web browser to preview your app.

 # Extensions enabled in addition to core